 Tanya’s top tip: “I used my own raw honey for the syrup and highly recommend you source local honey too – the flavour will knock your socks off!
 Make baklava the day before you serve it to allow the syrup to really soak into the dish.”

 We hope our bloggers have inspired you to try new and exciting ways to serve up your home grown fruit and veg.
 Tell us which of the recipes is your favourite?
-We’d love to hear your comments and see photos of your own creations over on Facebook and Instagram.
+We’d love to hear your comments and see photos of your own creations over on Facebook and Instagram or check out our dedicated cucumber hub page to find all of our top resources.

 Since the first seed catalogue was published in 1855, Thompson & Morgan has grown to become one of the UK’s largest Mail Order Seed and Plant companies.
 Through the publication of our catalogues and the operation of our award-winning website, Thompson & Morgan is able to provide home gardeners with the very best quality products money can buy.